cdrage/ansible-playbooks/README.md

  /_/   \_\_| |_|___/_|_.__/|_|\___|
 ```

 These are my ansible playbooks :).
 Here be dragons.
+Some are copied / forked from other locations

 ## Notes